hharryyf/gdl2qbf/new_game/README.md

 ```

-In this framework, G -> Ext(G) was done by Thielscher in the single-player paper, QASP(G) -> QBF was done by Fandinno et al. in their qasp2qbf tool https://github.com/potassco/qasp2qbf
+In this framework, G -> Ext(G) was done by Thielscher in the single-player game paper, QASP(G) -> QBF was done by Fandinno et al. in their qasp2qbf tool https://github.com/potassco/qasp2qbf

 Our contributions are: